 Another popular online course is Machine Learning by Andew Ng on Coursera.
 When Sheelabhadra Dey, an Electronics Engineering student at NIT Trichy, started applying for MS in Computer Science (CS) programs with an interest in Machine Learning, he knew that CS is one of the most competitive programs.
 With a non-CS background, he needed to prove his mettle.
 So, he opted to complete online courses that would help him develop the CS skills that he could not in college.
 Now that he has admits from multiple reputed CS programs such as Texas A&M University, and University of Florida, he thinks his decision was a life saver.

-Notable is the fact that whether you get a certificate or not is not the key factor here.
-The point is to gather the real skills.
+The point is to gather the real skills and not worry about the certificate.
 Besides, developing good projects in these classes can be a great way to show you are a pro-active learner!
 These can also help to compensate for your low grades in a similar class you took in college or can fill in for lack of a formal education in the area you are applying to.

 So, if you feel that you lack certain skill set that is hampering your career growth, it is time to go for a MOOC!